Stepping into the breach: Annette Fettes talks about Interim Management and working with Craigmyle Fundraising Consultants

 She is super flexible and works with each member of the team in the way that suits that person best whether it be by phone, email, zoom etc. She’s also great fun.

-In a few words how would you Siân’s approach?
+In a few words how would you describe Siân’s approach?

 Proactive, reliable, prompt, and tenacious in the nicest possible way.